pact-foundation/pact_broker/docs/CONFIGURATION.md

 <!-- This is a generated file.
 Please do not edit it directly. -->

-The Pact Broker use the [anyway](https://github.com/palkan/anyway_config) gem to support configuration via environment variables or a YAML file.
+The Pact Broker supports configuration via environment variables or a YAML file.

 To configure the application using a YAML file, place it in the location `config/pact_broker.yml`, relative to the working directory of the application, or set the environment